Essential Tremor Disorder

 What is essential tremor?

-Essential tremor (ET) is a neurological disorder that causes your hands, head, trunk, voice, or legs to shake rhythmically.
-It is often confused with Parkinson disease.
+Essential tremor (ET) is a neurological disorder that causes your hands, head, trunk, voice or legs to shake rhythmically.
+It is often confused with Parkinson's disease.

-ET is the most common trembling disorder that people have.
-Everyone has some ET, but the movements usually cannot be seen or felt because the tremor is so small.
-When tremors are noticeable, the condition is classified as ET.
+Essential tremor is the most common trembling disorder.
+Everyone has at least a small degree of tremor, but the movements usually cannot be seen or felt because the tremor is so small.
+When tremors are noticeable, the condition is classified as essential tremor.

-- Familial essential tremor.
 In most people, the condition seems to be passed down from a parent to a child.
-If your parent has ET, there is a 50% chance that you or your children will inherit the gene responsible for the condition.
+If your parent has ET, there is a 50% chance you or your children will inherit the gene responsible for the condition.
 Sometimes, ancillary testing such as brain imaging or genetic testing may help with the diagnosis.

-If you have ET, you will have shaking and trembling at different times and in different situations, but some characteristics are common to all.
+If you have essential tremor, you will have shaking and trembling at different times and in different situations, but some characteristics are common to all.
 Here is what you might typically experience:

 - Tremors occur when you move and are less noticeable when you rest.

-- Tremor may improve with ingestion of a small amount of alcohol (such as wine)
+- Tremors may improve with ingestion of a small amount of alcohol (such as wine).

 - Tremors get worse as you age.